 I am an actor and writer based in Uppingham, Rutland.
-Although I was accepted at East 15 Drama School, I felt that it would be safer, as well as more beneficial to developing as both an actor and a writer, if I stayed in employment and in my spare time wrote and took a principal part in my own play as an attempt to break in that way.
+Although I was accepted at East 15 Drama School, I felt that it would be more beneficial to developing as both a writer and an actor if I wrote and took a principal part in my own play.
 So in February 2016 I acted in Beyond The Pail – A Plotless Play of Puns and Pottiness, a one-act play that I wrote for the Leicester Comedy Festival.
 Following the festival, I was taken on as an actor and writer by Robert Wilkinson at Red Talent Management.

 Past, Present and Pipeline